stellamaj/data-portfolio/python-data-project/README.md

 ---

+**Identifying high-achieving students**

-**Creating a new DataFrame for deeper analysis to identify high-achieving students**
+Creating a new DataFrame for deeper analysis to identify high-achieving students

 ```python
 top_students = df[df['mark'] > 80]